xavierpriour/grunt-maildev/README.md

 Type: `function`
 Default: `null`

-Will be called each time a message is received by the server, with the message passed as an argument.
+If specified, will be called each time a message is received by the server, with the message passed as an argument.

 See [here](https://github.com/djfarrelly/MailDev/blob/master/docs/rest.md#example-email-response)
-for the details of the mail argument.
+for the fields of the supplied mail object.

 ### relay